 There are lasers painting a multi-coloured constellation on the atrium ceiling.
-Bathed in red and purple light, I get into the swing of things, offering up my arm to be drawn on in invisible ink.
+Red and purple light bathes the room.
+I get into the swing of things, offering up my arm to be an invisible ink test subject.
 The crowds press into the foyer as outside the stars disappear.

-Soon the rain is coming in horizontally, but everyone’s safe indoors, exploring the darkened museum, ultraviolet torches in hand.
-Into Te Rangi Whenua the children flow, in search of the secrets hidden here and there.
-Before long they’re camped out in Manawatu Journeys, examining the evidence around the caravan table, illuminated only in eerie blue.
+Soon the rain is coming in horizontally, but everyone’s safe indoors.
+With ultraviolet torches in hand they explore the darkened museum.
+Into Te Rangi Whenua the children flow, in search of hidden secrets.
+Before long they’re camped out in Manawatu Journeys, examining the evidence around the caravan table.
+An eerie blue light is the only illumination.

-Outside Te Awa it’s almost bright as day, as the paint flows like a river and fluoresces in a fantastic display of yellow, pink and green.
-As much ends up on faces as it does on the rocks – having Mum and Dad painted up too becomes de rigeur.
-Some people show more paint than skin, looming out of the dark like the ghosts of Manawatu past.
+Outside Te Awa it’s almost bright as day.
+The paint flows like a river and fluoresces in a fantastic display of yellow, pink and green.
+As much ends up on faces as it does on the rocks – having Mum and Dad painted too becomes de rigeur.
+Some people show more paint than skin, looming out of the dark like the ghosts of Manawatū past.

-Sarah the Scientist, goo-maker extraordinaire, off in a side room, has people around her table three deep.
-I listen to one girl, about eight years old, hearing from her dad about this demonstration and wide-eyedly declaring “I love science!”, before tearing off goo-ward without further comment.
+Sarah the Scientist, goo-maker extraordinaire, has people around her table three deep.
+One girl, about eight years old, hears from her dad about this demonstration.
+Wide-eyedly she declares “I love science!” and tears off goo-ward without further comment.
 As the song goes: the kids are alright.

 “It looks like snot!” declares one child as Sarah kneads and smooshes the glowing dough.